peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* An arbitrary-precision integer in which each bit is set if it's set in one input integer but not the other.
+* An arbitrary-precision integer in which each bit is set if the corresponding bit is set in one input integer but not in the other.

 **Throws:**

-* <code>java.lang.IllegalArgumentException</code> - Doesn't satisfy smallerCount ==
- CountWords(result).

 * <code>java.lang.NullPointerException</code> - The parameter <code>other</code> is null.